horacephair/horacephair.github.io/index.md

 ## Friday evening, and night
 * Arrivals @ I CAN'T BELIEVE IT'S NOT MURDER
 * And also cupcakes, vegan for birthday, Jenny's.
+* Also :spinning-pizza: and drinks both with and without booze in them.
+* Bonus points for wearing your party hat.

 ## Saturday
 Morning